Hyla avivoca (Viosca, 1928)

 Key Characters: Smooth skin; large toe pads; light spot under each eye; green to yellowish-green patches on groin and inner thigh.

 Similar Species: Gray treefrogs have orange to yellowish-orange patches on groin and inner thigh.
-See Key to Illinois Frogs & Toads for help with identification.
+See Key to Frogs & Toads of Illinois for help with identification.

 Subspecies: None recognized.

 Description: Small (up to 3.5 cm SVL) gray-brown or greenish treefrog with dark “X” or star-shaped mark in middle of back.
 Belly pale; throat pouch dark in male.
 Arms and legs with dark bars.
 Eyes relatively large.
 Pustule underneath joint of outer finger of hand usually divided.
 Male smaller than female.